frnciisx/OpenSourceFirewallProject/README.md

 [Python Server](python_server.sh) – Simple HTTP server for traffic simulation

 ## 🚨 Firewall Curiosity
+- First and foremost, I just wanted to see how firewalls even worked.
+As I enter my cybersecurity journey, I will continue to try new things to see where I fit in and what I'll be enthused about enough to explore further.
--I wanted to see how precise firewall rules could be.
+- I wanted to see how precise firewall rules could be.
 Blocking port 80 completely stopped HTTP traffic—even to safe sites.
 Allowing port 2222 let me run a custom TCP server and verify that traffic was permitted.
-This showed me how firewalls enforce security policies and how it is to misconfigure them.
+Though I focused more on the port 80 blocking part, this showed me how firewalls enforce security policies and how it is to misconfigure them.

 ## 📸 Screenshots
 - Wireshark capture showing blocked and allowed traffic